- During the semester students enroll in 4 or 5 classes, 12 or 15 credits.

 SPAN 4993-Independent Study

-* In courses with two possible nomenclatures, the student will be able to choose only one.
+* In courses with two or three possible nomenclatures, the student will be able to choose only one.